eliotsykes/dan-todo/GUIDE.md

 bin/ember generate route user/new --pod
 ```

-This will generate the following output and files:
+This will generate the following output and files inside the user pod:

 ```
 installing